702-660-7000

 Whole life insurance is the best permanent life insurance policy to own in that it doesn’t split the term coverage from the investment portion of the contract.
 The insurance company assumes the risk and responsibility for both of these components instead of ditching the investment risk off onto the policyholder as they do with universal life products.

-Furthermore, the term life insurance component found in whole life insurance has a fixed premium for the life of the contract, it can never increase like the term costs do in a universal life insurance product.
+The term life insurance component found in whole life insurance has a fixed premium for the life of the contract, it can never increase like the term costs do in a universal life insurance product.
 The reason behind this is the term insurance in whole life (aka, base insurance) converts to paid-up insurance at a predetermined contractual frequency throughout the life of the policy.
 Once a portion of the base insurance has been converted to paid-up insurance there is no further premium required on this piece of paid-up insurance.
 It belongs, in its entirety, to the policyholder.
 This conversion of base insurance to paid-up insurance occurs throughout the life of the whole life insurance contract, allowing for the remaining term insurance in the policy to be purchased each year with the fixed predetermined premium, without ever having to increase it.

 Paid-up insurance is, as noted above, owned exclusively by the policyholder, much as equity in real estate is owned by the one purchasing the property.
 Paid-up insurance can be leveraged and used as collateral for loans, or it can be surrendered (sold back) to the insurance company and the money paid for it will be returned to the policyholder.
 If paid-up insurance is used as collateral for a loan and money is borrowed from the insurance company, the insurance company will charge a predetermined interest rate on the money loaned until the loan is repaid.
 When paid-up insurance is surrendered the amount of paid-up insurance surrendered is subtracted from the total face value of the policy and the policyholder receives from the insurance company the cash surrender value of that surrendered paid-up insurance.